Prevailing Wage and Davis-Bacon Compliance in Wyoming

 Unique Aspects of Wyoming's Public Works System

-Heavy Reliance on Federal Standards When Applicable: In the absence of a state prevailing wage law, any public works project receiving federal funds in Wyoming falls under the Davis-Bacon Act, which sets and enforces minimum wage and fringe benefit requirements.
+Heavy Reliance on Federal Standards When Applicable: Any Wyoming public works project receiving federal funds falls under the Davis-Bacon Act, which sets and enforces minimum wage and fringe benefit requirements.

 Relevant Resources